sourcegraph/sourcegraph-public-snapshot/docs/storage.md

 +++
 title = "DB and storage"
-description = "Manage the PostgreSQL database and srclib data storage backend used by Sourcegraph"
+description = "Manage the PostgreSQL database used by Sourcegraph"
 +++

 Sourcegraph stores most data in a
 [PostgreSQL database](http://www.postgresql.org).
-Git repositories, build log files, srclib data, and uploaded user content (e.g., image attachments in issues) are stored on the filesystem.
+Git repositories, uploaded user content (e.g., image attachments in issues) are stored on the filesystem.

 # Initializing PostgreSQL